weewx/weewx/docs_src/usersguide/where.md

     | Examples                | _`EXAMPLE_ROOT`_ | `examples/`          |
     | User directory          | _`USER_ROOT`_    | `bin/user/`          |

+!!!
+Note
+    In the locations above, relative paths are *relative to _`WEEWX_ROOT`_*.
+    Absolute paths begin with a forward slash (`/`).

 ## Location of executables in a pip install

 If you use a pip install, the location of the executables will depend on how the pip installation was done.

 | Install method                    | Commands                                                                     | Location of executables |
 |-----------------------------------|------------------------------------------------------------------------------|-------------------------|